 Football offenses have four downs to attempt to gain 10 yards, which would earn them a new set of downs so that they could continue to move down the field.
 If it is fourth down, that means a team was unsuccessful on their first three attempts.
 Teams have three main options on fourth down: to punt the ball away, to kick a field goal, or to go for the first down.
 They can also choose to run a trick play that involves disguising one of these options as another.

-The likelihood of punting increases with the more yards a team needs to get a first down.
-If the down and distance is 4th and 2, they are more likely to go for it, but if penalties or loss of yardage pins an offense at 4th and 15, they are almost guaranteed to attempt a punt.
+The likelihood of punting increases the more yards a team needs to get a first down.
+If the down and distance is fourth and two, they are more likely to go for it, but if penalties or loss of yardage pins an offense at fourth and 15, they are almost guaranteed to attempt a punt.

-A team will usually opt to kick a field goal on 4th down if they are within field goal range and not in dire need of a touchdown.
-For most teams, field goal range is considered anywhere inside the 35-yard line, although an elite kicker's field goal range can extend even further.
+A team will usually opt to kick a field goal on fourth down if they are within field goal range and not in dire need of a touchdown.
+For most teams, field goal range is considered anywhere inside the 35-yard line, although an elite kicker’s field goal range can extend even further.
 The risk with attempting a long field goal is that a miss results in excellent field position for the opposing team.